;

 You can only buy Seed probiotics online, but that’s a major perk for me.
 I like that the probiotics ship to me monthly so I don’t have to think to re-order.
 And I like their approach to sustainability, where they send refills for a green glass jar rather than entirely new containers each month.
 All of the packaging is compostable.
 It’s actually really cool – some of their packaging is made from mushrooms.
 Oh, and it’s completely shelf stable, so you don’t have to worry about that.

-Your initial order comes like this, with a glass jar to hold your monthly refills.
+Your initial order comes in a box with with a glass jar to hold your monthly refills.
 They also include a travel jar, which I love!
-While your order only includes a one months supply, they are shelf-stable for 18 months at temperatures up to 78?.
+While your order only includes a one months supply, they are shelf-stable for 18 months at temperatures up to 78 degrees.

 The cost is $49.99 a month, which breaks down to about $1.60 a day.